reposense/RepoSense/docs/UserGuide.md

 * **Java 8** (JRE `1.8.0_60`) or later.
 You may download Java [here](https://www.java.com/en/).
 * **git `2.14`** or later on the command line (run `git --version` in your OS terminal to confirm).
 You may download git [here](https://git-scm.com/downloads).

 Next, download the latest executable Jar from our [releases](https://github.com/reposense/RepoSense/releases/latest).
-Alternatively, you can follow this guide on [Using RepoSense with Netlify](UserGuide.md#using-reposense-with-netlify) which will allow you to use the latest version of this application online without having to download the latest jar file.
+Alternatively, you can follow this guide on [Using RepoSense with Netlify](UserGuide.md#using-reposense-with-netlify) which will allow you to use the latest version of RepoSense online without having to download any files.

 The simplest use case for RepoSense is to generate a report for the entire history of a repo.
 Here are the steps:
 1. Generate the report for the repo by executing the following command in a terminal:<br/>